Finalrentals

 Tip 5: Heed the Laws on Drunk Driving

 Bulgaria maintains a very strict stance on drunk driving.
-The legal blood alcohol limit is 0.05%, which is roughly equivalent to a small beer, but the police are empowered to take severe action if you are found above this threshold.
+The legal blood alcohol limit is 0.05%, which is roughly equivalent to a small beer, but the police are allowed to take severe action if you are found above this threshold.
 Penalties include heavy fines, immediate confiscation of your driving licence, and even vehicle impoundment.
 Given the unpredictable nature of local traffic and the presence of police checkpoints, the only safe approach for a tourist is to avoid alcohol entirely if you plan to get behind the wheel.

 Tip 6: Master the Rule of Roundabouts

 The rules of the road in Bulgaria generally follow the Vienna Convention, but roundabouts can be a point of confusion.
-In most modern Bulgarian roundabouts, the vehicle already inside the circle has the right of way.
-However, you must always look for the "inverted triangle" yield sign.
-In some older or smaller intersections, the "Right Hand Rule" might still apply if no signs are present, meaning you must yield to traffic entering from your right.
+In most Bulgarian roundabouts, the vehicle already inside the circle has the right of way.
+However, you must still look for the Inverted Triangle yield sign.
+In some older or smaller intersections, the Right Hand Rule might still apply if no signs are present, meaning you must yield to traffic entering from your right.
 When in doubt, proceed slowly and observe the behaviour of local drivers.

-Tip 7: Decode the E-Vignette System
+Tip 7: Confirm the Vehicle’s E-Vignette

 Tip 8: Safely Navigate the Rural Roads